← All work

 BackupManager

-• UI stays in sync with navigation and app state
+• UI selection stays in sync with navigation instead of a separate source of truth

 Smooth scrolling (LazyColumn)